paiikarthik/Fake-Information-Detector/README.md

 # Fake Information Detector

-Fake Information Detector Checks Whether the Given Information Is Real or Fake.
+Fake Information Detector is a MCA Mini Project which Checks Whether the Given Information Is Real or Fake.
 It extracts the claim, searches news and fact-check sources, compares meaning with semantic similarity, scores source credibility, and then returns a verdict with confidence.

 ## Project Flow